photo by Yunfei Ren

 Human Design Type: Generator

-In 2005, I pulled together all the old family audio I could find, from cassettes my parents had made in the 70’s to interviews with my young nephews.
+In 2005, I edited all the archival family audio I could gather from cassettes that my parents had recorded in the 70’s to interviews, to recordings I made with my young nephews.
 This montage below was given to my parents as a gift for Christmas.

 I like to write lyrics and sing short sad songs with friends.
 “Table for One” was written one holiday when I couldn’t afford to fly home for Christmas.
 “I Can’t Wait” is inspired by a break-up grief that wouldn’t go away.